atk4/data/docs/persistence.rst

 .. important::

-    Instance of a model can be associated with as single persistence only.
+    Instance of a model can be associated with a single persistence only.
 Once it is associated, it stays like that.
-To store a model data into a different persistence, a new instance of your model will be created, then associated with a new persistence.
+To store a model data into a different persistence, a new instance of your model will be created and then associated with a new persistence.

-.. php:method:: withPersistence($peristence, $id = null, $class = null)
+.. php:method:: withPersistence($persistence, $id = null, $class = null)

 Creating Cache with Memcache